Tea Travels!™ … Tea-Infused Orange Cream Pudding

 You may substitute any flavor of choice in this recipe.
-Just remember to coordinate your garnish, tea flavor, and water
+Just remember to coordinate your garnish, tea flavor, and water or extract.

 1 1/4 cups milk

 1/4 cup superfine sugar

 1 envelope (1/4 ounce or 1 tablespoon) unflavored gelatin